07:30 – 08.30

 MS. CHYN-LIANG HUANG

-Chief Inspector & Section Chief, GMP Inspectorate, Division of Risk Management, Food and Drug Administration of Taiwan
+Chief Inspector & Section Chief, GMP Inspectorate, Division of Risk Management, Food and Drug Administration of Chinese Taipei

-Ms. Chyn-Liang (Cindy) Huang is at the moment Chief Inspector and Section Chief of the GMP Inspectorate, which is a part of the Division of Risk Management of the Taiwan Food and Drug Administration (TFDA) of the Ministry of Health and Welfare of Taiwan.
+Ms. Chyn-Liang (Cindy) Huang is at the moment Chief Inspector and Section Chief of the GMP Inspectorate, which is a part of the Division of Risk Management of the Chinese Taipei Food and Drug Administration (TFDA) of the Ministry of Health and Welfare of Chinese Taipei.
 One of the responsibilities of the TFDA is supply chain integrity, i.e. the prevention of fake medicine into the supply chain and the implementation of good manufacturing practices (GMP) by the pharmaceutical industry.

 DR. SHEUAN LEE